-- 32. Suppliers/Contractors believing that they have been harmed by an error or irregularity during the selection or award process may file a complaint in accordance with the procedure set out below: - (i) A Supplier/Contractor may appeal in writing to the Deputy Secretary-General or designate within fourteen (14) days of receipt of a decision not to award a contract. - (ii) Specific information must be supplied by the appellant detailing and explaining how the appellant considers that the grounds for appeal arise.
-All supporting documentation should be provided with the appeal application. - (iii) Matters that are deemed to be frivolous will not be reviewed. - (iv) The Deputy Secretary-General will appoint a committee, the Procurement Review Panel, of no less than three persons to consider the specific appeal. - (v) The Deputy Secretary-General will ensure that there is no conflict of interest in the membership of the committee by selecting members who are in no way related to the procurement process and who will be requested to sign the relevant form declaring their impartiality. - (vi) The Chairperson of the Evaluation Committee, which took the decision in question, will immediately provide a copy of the specific tender file (containing information regarding the tender process) to the Chairperson of the Procurement Review Panel established by the Deputy Secretary-General. - (vii) The Procurement Review Panel will review the appeal and may seek further information or views from the Evaluation Committee or the appellant. - (viii) The Procurement Review Panel will make a decision within fifteen (15) working days of the date of its establishment. - (ix) The appellant and the Evaluation Committee will be informed of the final decision of the Procurement Review Panel, through the Deputy Secretary General. - 33.
-Any Consultant who disagrees with the final award decision shall not use this complaint procedure merely to obtain a second evaluation.
+- 32 Suppliers/Contractors believing that they have been harmed by an error or irregularity during the selection or award process may file a complaint in accordance with the procedure set out below: - (i) A Supplier/Contractor may appeal in writing to the Deputy Secretary-General or designate within the standstill period, of a decision not to award a contract. - (ii) Specific information must be supplied by the appellant detailing and explaining how the appellant considers that the grounds for appeal arise.
+All supporting documentation should be provided with the appeal application. - (iii) Matters that are deemed to be frivolous will not be reviewed.

+- (iv) The Deputy Secretary-General or designated representative shall appoint a committee, the Procurement Review Panel, consisting of no less than three (3) persons to consider the specific appeal, within two (2) clear working days of the appeal application, being duly served on the Office of the Deputy Secretary General. - (v) The Deputy Secretary-General will ensure that there is no conflict of interest in the membership of the committee by selecting members who are in no way related to the procurement process and who will be requested to sign the relevant form declaring their impartiality. - (vi) The Procurement Review Panel will review the appeal and within three (3) clear working days of its establishment, determine whether the application is manifestly without merit or if there is an arguable case and where the Panel decides that there is an arguable case, it may order the suspension of the procurement proceedings for as long as is deemed necessary, before the entry into force of a procurement contract, in order to protect the interest of the applicant/appellant. - (vii) Where the appellant has an arguable case the review panel shall cause the Chairman of the tender Evaluation Committee which took the decision to award, to provide a copy of the specific procurement file (containing information regarding the procurement process) to the Chairperson of the Procurement Review Panel established by the Deputy Secretary-General. - (viii) The Procurement Review Panel will make a decision within fifteen (15) working days of the date of its establishment. - (ix) The appellant and the Evaluation Committee will be informed of the final decision of the Procurement Review Panel, through the Deputy Secretary General. - 33 Any Consultant who disagrees with the final award decision shall not use this complaint procedure merely to obtain a second evaluation.